 This Madrid-based sock company has a really impressive collection of different unisex designs.
 They are fun, colourful and reasonably priced.
 Their range also features socks for kids, a collection of ribbed “old school” socks and ankle length socks, for the ones that want to hide all the beauty entirely in the shoe.

 What makes this brand, founded by two Armenian brothers, different from others is that they collaborate with designers from all spheres to create their unique socks.
 Each pair is dedicated to a special event or demonstrates the designer’s signature style.
-Another cool marketing trick is that they have introduced a sock subscription, when you can recieve a pair each month.
+Another cool marketing trick is that they have introduced a sock subscription when you can receive a pair each month.
 Love both ideas!

 The young brand, founded by Jorge Santigosa is produced in Burgos, Spain.
 The brand states that their produce is renewed classics.
 Aimed mainly at men, they have also collaborated with famous Spanish designer, Moises Nieto.